Darrington, Washington: Utilities

 Electric power for Darrington residents and businesses is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County.
-The PUD operates a small biomass cogeneration plant in Darrington that produces electricity from steam power by burning wood from the Hampton Lumber sawmill.
+The Hampton mill operates a small biomass cogeneration plant in Darrington that produces electricity from steam power by burning wood from the Hampton Lumber sawmill.
 The 7 MW plant was installed in 2006 after an earlier proposal by the National Energy Systems Company (NESCO) for a similar plant that would have generated up to 20 MW was rejected.
 The NESCO proposal was withdrawn in 2004 over local concerns about air pollution and environmental degradation to the nearby National Forest lands.
 The town lacks natural gas service and relies on wood-burning stoves for building heat, some of which have been replaced by the Puget Sound Clean Air Agency due to their impact on air quality.

 Ziply Fiber is the only land-based provider of Internet and telephone service to Darrington, using a fiber-optic cable laid along State Route 530.
 The state government awarded a $16.5 million grant in 2022 to improve broadband and fiber service in northern Snohomish County, including Darrington.
+The installation of new fiber-optic lines and connections to 4,000 households along the State Route 530 corridor is scheduled to be completed by 2025.
+A non-profit internet provider was started by local residents in 2017 to address the lack of broadband service in the area.

 The town government provides water from a pair of wells, and water treatment, to 534 structures.
 Darrington is one of several small communities in Snohomish County without a municipal sewer system, instead relying on septic tanks.
 The town government has considered installing a sewage system several times in the 1990s and 2000s, but those plans have stalled due to the $6.5 million cost (as estimated in 2000) and the land needed for a treatment plant.
 Solid waste and recycling collection is contracted out by the town government to Waste Management.

 Health care

 Darrington's nearest general hospital is the Cascade Valley Hospital in Arlington.
 The town also has a medical clinic operated by Skagit Regional Health and staffed by a single doctor.
 The clinic was established in 1958 and operated by Cascade Valley Hospital until it was absorbed into the Skagit system.
 The town has periodically gone for years without a doctor, notably substituting a registered nurse to provide the majority of medical care in the early 1970s.
+Darrington's lone pharmacy was established in 1917 and closed in 2023 after its owner was unable to sell the business.
+The nearest pharmacy is in Arlington, a 56 mi round trip.